huss-osman/linux-fundamentals/bash-scripting/fundamentals/06-variables.md

 # Variables

 ## Overview
 Variables store values for reuse within a script.
+They allow data such as text, numbers, command output, and user input to be saved and referenced later in execution.
+By assigning values to variables, scripts become more flexible, readable, and easier to maintain, since information can be updated in one place without modifying multiple lines of code.
+Variables are fundamental to controlling logic, managing state, and building dynamic Bash scripts.

 ---